Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Experimental Results

-In each scene, the arm configurations are classified into three categories: Unsafe (in collision), Nearly Safe ($<40$cm to the nearest obstacle), and Safe ($>40$cm to the nearest obstacle).
-We randomly sample 30 configurations of the arm, which includes 10 configurations from each category to ensure an informative collection of samples.
-Since the \catnips and \methodname methods are described for spherical robots, we conduct our experiments by evaluating the collision over the individual spheres that comprise the robot's spherical forward occupancy.
+\Review{}{We select 15 scenes, 5 for each of 10, 20, and 40 randomly-placed obstacles to sample within.}{} In each scene, the arm configurations are classified into three categories: Unsafe (in collision), Nearly Safe ($<40$cm to the nearest obstacle), and Safe ($>40$cm to the nearest obstacle).
+We randomly sample 30 configurations of the arm, which includes 10 configurations from each category to ensure an informative collection of samples. \Review{Since the \catnips and \methodname methods are described for spherical robots, we conduct our experiments by evaluating the collision over the individual spheres that comprise the robot's spherical forward occupancy.
 Further, to simplify the comparison with \catnips, we set each sphere to have the radius of the largest sphere in the SFO.
 Finally, \catnips and \splatnav are evaluated using our re-implementations of their respective constraints; as a result, we refer to their respective results as \catnipsstar and \splatnavstar.
-Descriptions of the re-implementations are detailed in Appendix \ref{app:impl_details}.
+Descriptions of the re-implementations are detailed in Appendix \ref{app:impl_details}.} {We conduct our experiments under two conditions.
+First, we compare estimated collisions to ground truth collisions over the individual spheres that comprise the robot's $\sfo$ for stationary configurations.
+Second, we compare each method's estimate of whether an entire configuration is in collision against the ground truth.
+When evaluating collisions, we use the radius provided by the $\sfo$ for \splatnav and \methodname, and as \catnips utilizes a fixed-size robot kernel, we fix each sphere to have the radius of the largest sphere in the $\sfo$.
+Descriptions of how these baselines are implemented are detailed in Appendix~\ref{app:impl_details}.} {7-VI.C, 18-VI.C}